lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 It is a point on the horizon that we are travelling towards.
 Genomic knowledge and know-how of the system, is merely a step towards that end-goal of system understanding.

-## genomics for breeding novel crops
+## Genomics for breeding novel crops

 The practical use of bioinformatics in breeding needs little defense.
 Traditionally, plant breeding relied on phenotypic selection over multiple generations.